Kulpreet-Singh/Quiz_App_Flutter/README.md

 # Quiz_App_Flutter
- personality quiz, displays a message based on the total score
+ Created My first App for flutter, which is a personality quiz app.
+It asks user a few questions and displays the customised message as per the score.